The West Bank city of Hebron shows projectiles above the city of Ashdod on October 1, 2024. Photo: Hazem Bader/AFP

-ERBIL, Kurdistan Region - Iran launched a barrage of missiles at Israel on Tuesday, according to the Israeli military and Iranian semi-official media.
+ERBIL, Kurdistan Region - Iran launched waves of missiles at Israel on Tuesday, as all Israeli civilians were ordered to shelter in place.
 Tehran on multiple occasions has vowed retaliation for Israeli aggression.

-Air sirens were sounded, AFP journalists on the ground reported, as dozens of explosions rocked Jerusalem, adding they were not sure if the loud booms were due to projectiles being intercepted or they landed.
+Air sirens were sounded, AFP reported, as dozens of explosions rocked Jerusalem, adding it was not clear if the loud booms were due to projectiles being intercepted or landing.

-The Israeli defense forces added that approximately 10 million civilians are within the areas targetted by Iranian missiles.
+The Israeli defense forces said on X that approximately 10 million civilians are within the areas targeted by Iranian missiles.

 US President Joe Biden said in a post on X that he had convened the country's national security team "to discuss Iranian plans to launch an imminent missile attack against Israel."